flipkart-incubator/hbase-orm/README.md

 # HBase Object Mapper

 ## Introduction
-This compact utility library is an annotation based *object mapper* for HBase that helps you:
+This compact utility library is an annotation based *object mapper* for HBase (written in Java) that helps you:

-* convert your bean-like objects to HBase rows and vice-versa (for use in Map/Reduce jobs involving HBase tables and their unit-tests)
+* convert your bean-like objects to HBase rows and vice-versa (for use in Map/Reduce jobs on HBase tables and their unit-tests)
-* define *data access objects* for entities that map to HBase rows (for random single/bulk access of rows from an HBase table)
+* define *data access objects* for entities that map to HBase rows (for random single/range/bulk access of rows of an HBase table)

 ## Usage
-Let's say you've an HBase table `citizens` with row-key format `country_code#UID` and columns like `uid`, `name` and `salary` etc. This library enables to you represent your HBase row as a class as below:
+Let's say you've an HBase table `citizens` with row-key format `country_code#UID`.
+Let's say your table is created with two column families `main` and `optional` which may have columns like `uid`, `name`, `salary` etc.

+This library enables to you represent your HBase row as a class like below:

 ```java
 @HBTable("citizens")